 Staff and supervisors

 Dr Agnieszka Bates, Head of Taught Provision

 Phone: +44 (0)1225 875615

 Phone: +44 (0)1225 875593

 *This course is offered on a part-time basis, and you can study for up to six years.
 You'll pay a fee for each year of study, and fees are revised on an annual basis.

 Interested in applying?

-Applications are considered by at least two specialists in the applicant’s proposed area, who then decide if the applicant should be called to interview.
-If the applicant is called to interview, a panel of three interviewers is assembled, consisting of a chair, a potential Director of Studies who is an expert in the proposed field, and an academic member of staff from another subject area.
+All applicants will be interviewed if their proposal is accepted, as per the existing doctoral admissions process.
+Online interviews will take place in July 2023, with a panel of three interviewers, consisting of a chair, a potential Director of Studies who is an expert in your proposed field, and an academic member of staff from another subject area.

-If you’d like to talk to a member of the course team or arrange a visit, please email firstname.lastname@example.org.
+If you’d like to talk to a member of the course team, please email email@example.com.